Visiting the Abandoned Olympic Bobsled Track in Sarajevo by JetSettingFools

 It wasn’t really seeing these sights, however, that prompted us to head to the hills above Sarajevo for a look at the abandoned Olympic bobsled track.
 Our fascination may have also been fueled by the role it played in the Siege of Sarajevo.
 Bosnian Serb forces used the track and the surrounding area as their artillery position.

 But, really, it was more than that.
 It was the story of Sarajevo in its entirety.
-It was an important history lesson.
+An important history lesson.
 It was a story of the pinnacle of greatness, destroyed by war and left for nature to reclaim.
 A process like this should occur over centuries, not decades.
 And, for us, it was fascinating that it had happened within our lifetime.

 Taxi to the Sarajevo Abandoned Bobsled Track